mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Segmentation on CAN
 -------------------
-Segmentation rules that are specific for CAN and DoCAN are described in this chapter.
+This chapter describes segmentation rules specific to CAN networks and Diagnostic Communication over CAN (DoCAN), as defined in ISO 15765-2.

 .. _knowledge-base-can-unsegmented-message-transmission:

 Unsegmented message transmission
 ````````````````````````````````
-When mentioning unsegmented message transmission, we mean a case when an entire
+An unsegmented message transmission occurs when a complete :ref:`Diagnostic Message <knowledge-base-diagnostic-message>`
-:ref:`Diagnostic Message <knowledge-base-diagnostic-message>` can be fully transmitted in a single packet.
+fits entirely within a single :ref:`CAN Packet <knowledge-base-can-packet>`.
-:ref:`Single Frame (CAN Packet) <knowledge-base-can-single-frame>` is the type of CAN Packet that shall be used in
+In this case, the sender shall use a :ref:`Single Frame (CAN Packet) <knowledge-base-can-single-frame>` to transmit
-this scenario.
+the message.

 .. figure:: ../../images/CAN_Unsegmented_Message.png
   :alt: Unsegmented Message on CAN